MontealegreLuis/activity-feed/README.md

 ## Contribute

-Please refer to [CONTRIBUTING](https://github.com/MontealegreLuis/activity-feed/blob/main/CONTRIBUTING.md) for information on how to contribute to Activity Feed.
+Please refer to our [contribution guidelines](https://github.com/MontealegreLuis/activity-feed/blob/main/CONTRIBUTING.md) for information on how to contribute to this project.

 ## License